 Veterans Have Seen a Higher Grant Rate With AMA Appeals

-The grant rate may change as VA works within the new appeals framework.
+The grant rate may change as the United States Department of Veterans Affairs (VA) continues to work within the new appeals framework.
 VA has made no promises on increasing the grant rate, but it hopes that the new Appeals Improvement and Modernization Act (AMA) process will lead to quicker decisions on appeals.

 For a free legal consultation, call 1-888-392-5392

 As of February 2019, VA has used a more efficient reviews and appeals process.
 This appeals process includes three “lane” choices:

 - The Higher-Level Review Lane: This lane involves a senior claims adjudicator reviewing the existing record.
 Veterans cannot add new evidence.

 - The Supplemental Claim Lane: In this lane, appellants can add new evidence (must be “new and relevant”) to their existing file.

 - The Board of Veterans’ Appeals Lane: This lane allows an appellant to appeal their case directly to the Board of Veterans’ Appeals.
 This lane has three dockets: